barumau/pandunia/eng/402_sual_e_javabe.md

 #### How does Pandunia differ from other auxiliary languages?

 - The vocabulary of Pandunia is evenly global.
-It consists of Western (Greco-Latin) words, Perso-Arabic words, Chinese words and Indian words.
-Many other auxiliary languages use only or mostly Western words, which is not ideal for the world language in our opinion.
+  It consists of Euro-American, Afro-Asian, South Asian and East Asian words.
+  Many other auxiliary languages use only or mostly Euro-American words, which is not ideal for the world language in our opinion.
 - Internationality is the main criterion for selecting words to Pandunia.
-All the words of Pandunia are known by many nations in some part of the world.
+  All Pandunia words are widely known in some part of the world.
 - The grammar of Pandunia is concise but very flexible.
   Pandunia has only a few grammatical structures, which are re-used over and over again.
 - Pandunia is a truly neutral language.
   It's not meant to imitate any languages, whereas for example Esperanto, Ido and Interlingua are intentionally similar to the European languages.

 #### Did Esperanto contribute to the birth of Pandunia?